 The cost of a warning is usually in the four-digit range; warnings by associations, such as the IDO Association, or the Association of Social Competition, are "cheaper" at under 500 euros.
-It is therefore all the more important for traders to know what warning letters are all about and what the most important reasons for warning letters are.
+This makes it all the more important for retailers to know what warning letters are all about and what the most important reasons for warning letters are.

 The experience of the Händlerbund shows: Most warnings are justified and can therefore be avoided.
 As a customer of Raidboxes you receive an exclusive discount on packages of the service provider for legal certainty.